oyanzhi/tp/docs/UserGuide.md

 * Only one reminder will be replaced by the new reminder at a time.

 Examples:
-* `list` followed by `rEdit 2 1 h/Meeting on Friday d/2026-04-24 16:00` edits the 1st reminder of the 2nd person in the
+* `list` followed by `rEdit 2 1 h/Meeting on Friday d/2026-04-24 16:00` edits the 1st reminder of the 2nd person in
-address book to the given reminder
+FinHub to the given reminder
 * `find Betsy` followed by `rEdit 1 1 h/Meeting on Friday d/2026-04-24 16:00` edits the 1st reminder of the 1st person
 in the results of the `find` command to the given reminder